cosmos/developer-portal/hands-on-exercise/1-native/1-preparation.md

 $ git clone https://github.com/cosmosregistry/example.git minimal-module-example
 ```

-Moreover, your checkers module is going to be named `github.com/alice/checkers`, so, to make your file copying even easier, you can use the provided renaming script:
+Moreover, your checkers module is going to be named `github.com/alice/checkers`, so to make your file copying even easier you can use the provided renaming script:

 ```sh
 $ cd minimal-module-example